Multimedia

 Talks and Poster Presentations

 • Wehrhahn, F., Gaschler, R., & Zhao, F. (2023, June 14–16).
-Argumentative essay writing practice with automated feedback and highlighting.
-[Poster Presentation].
+Balancing autonomy and guidance in online learning: suggesting a sequence of recorded video lectures [Poster Presentation].
 ESPLAT 2023 – Learning and Teaching Psychology in a Changing World, Umeå Universitet, Sweden.

 • Yaban Yalçın, E. H., Wehrhahn, F., Reinhardt, C., & Gaschler, R. (2023, June 14–16).
 Having a backup plan as a facilitator or inhibitor to success in online education.
 [Paper Presentation].
 ESPLAT 2023 – Learning and Teaching Psychology in a Changing World, Umeå Universitet, Sweden.